 Students select from courses offered within the department, school, or university in consultation with an academic advisor.
 Independent studies may fulfill this requirement.
 However, no more than 12 credits of independent study may be applied toward the doctoral degree.
 Elective courses may also be needed to fulfill the total of 72 credits required for the degree.

 Students are required to take online research ethics training via CITI or another equivalent training program in research ethics.
 This certification must remain current throughout the program duration.

-A 300 hour advanced field experience (practicum) that allows students to expand competencies and advanced practice skills, under the direction of a qualified preceptor in the practice setting, is required.
-This practicum should focus on developing advanced leadership skills in global health disciplines.
-The advisor works with each student to develop measurable learning objectives prior to their practicum experience.
-Self-assessment and reflection as well as assessment of teams, peers and supervisors are important skills in future public health leaders.
+A 300 hour advanced practice experience or practicum allows students to expand competencies and advance practice skills, under the direction of a qualified preceptor in a professional field setting.
+The APE should focus on developing advanced leadership and management skills in global health disciplines.

 On completion of the coursework listed above, students will be required to pass a comprehensive examination to demonstrate DrPH program competencies, as well as knowledge related to their specific content area of expertise.

-DrPH students must complete a dissertation focused on public health research that advances the field of knowledge, practice, or policy.
-Dissertations may include demonstration projects with a strong monitoring and evaluation component, in-depth policy analyses, detailed programmatic proposals, implementation of routine or standardized instruments, secondary analyses, and other applied emphases consistent with the purpose of the DrPh program.
+For their integrative learning experience, DrPH candidates must complete a dissertation focused on public health research that advances the field in scholarship, practice, or policy.
+Dissertations may include demonstration projects with a strong monitoring and evaluation component, in-depth policy analyses, detailed programmatic proposals, implementation of routine or standardized instruments, secondary analyses, and other applied products consistent with the purpose of the DrPH program.

 You can learn more in a webcast.